Cephel/dank-addon-pack/README.md

 3. Select "Simple Chat" in Advanced Options -> Chat

 # Troubleshooting
-- If you have a monitor size that is not 1920x1080
+- Delete `WTF/Account/ACCOUNT_NAME_IN_CAPS/Realm_Name/Character_Name/layout-cache.txt` if you can't see KTM and SW_Stats on the screen
-  - delete `WTF/Account/ACCOUNT_NAME_IN_CAPS/Realm_Name/Character_Name/layout-cache.txt` if you can't see KTM and SW_Stats on the screen
+- Delete `WTF/Account/ACCOUNT_NAME_IN_CAPS/Realm_Name/Character_Name/SavedVariables/VanillaGuide.lua` if you can't see VanillaGuide on the screen

 # Automization TODO:
 - EQL3